(Escher self reference)

 Self-replicating programs

-Why is this relevant?
-Think about DNA, humans or the RepRap movement.
+Why is this even relevant?
+Well, think about DNA, biological reproduction or even the RepRap 3D printer movement.

 In this post, I’ll motivate and build step-by-step a simple Python quine.